mfxox/ILCC/readme.md

 |  1  | Velodyne <br> HDL-32e |   Ladybug3   |      8*6     |       7.5       |      1.2 ~ 2.6      | [link](https://www.dropbox.com/s/m0ogerftqav0fyx/ILCC_sample_data_and_result.zip?dl=0) | [mfxox](https://github.com/mfxox) |

 ## Contributing
 We are appreciated if you could share the collected data with different sizes or patterns of chessboard or other types of LiDAR sensors.
-We will acknowledge your contribution in the tested conditions' list.
+We will acknowledge your contributions in the tested conditions' list.

 If you have any question, please discuss in [Issues](https://github.com/mfxox/ILCC/issues) or contact [me](mailto:weimin@ucl.nagoya-u.ac.jp) directly.